 Outcomes will vary by the type of clinical question and systematic review undertaken.
-No more than seven outcomes will normally be prioritised for each topic.
+No more than seven outcomes will be prioritised for each topic.

 - a) Diagnostic accuracy:

 - sensitivity and specificity.

-- b) Quality of life:
+- b) Effectiveness:

-health-related quality of life (validated questionnaire) - for example, diabetes-specific health-related quality of life.
+- diabetes-specific health-related quality of life.

-c) Neonatal outcomes:
+- c) Neonatal outcomes:

+- admission to neonatal intensive care unit/special care baby unit/transitional care unit